Shimbashi Tokyo – Japanese Salaryman Playground

 Shimbashi Tokyo

-Shimbashi train station was the first Tokyo’s first railway terminal with a train line running from here to Yokohama, first built in 1872.
+Shimbashi train station was Tokyo’s first railway terminal with a train line running from here to Yokohama, first built in 1872.
 Right out the front of Shimbashi Station is SL Plaza or SL Square (SL stands for steam locomotion) which is a large open square which acts as a meeting point for people.
 The main meeting point is right in front of the old steam train which sits right in the middle of SL Plaza.
 To get to SL Plaza take the Hibiya exit from Shimbashi station.
 Thoughout SL Plaza there are many men touting to get people into their restaurants or bars.
 These guys are mostly harmless, giving out flyers to the restaurants.
-Often of Friday nights and weekends, SL Plaza has food markets with loads of stalls selling lots of great Japanese street food.
+Often on Friday nights and weekends, SL Plaza has food markets with loads of stalls selling lots of great Japanese street food.

 Shimbashi SL Plaza